The Ensemble Schr{\"o}dinger Bridge filter for Nonlinear Data Assimilation: Introduction

-In this work, still following the Ensemble method/Simulation framework, we design a new diffusion process assisted nonlinear filter named the ``Ensemble Sch{\"o}dinger Bridge" filter (EnSBF) which implements analysis steps (particle generation) based on another type of diffusion SDE which we name the Sch{\"o}dinger Bridge SDE (SB SDE).
-This SDE is induced by the solution to the ``Sch{\"o}dinger Bridge" problem \cite{leonard}, \cite{chen1} \cite{sb8}.
-And based on the solution to the SBP some numerical/deep learning algorithms are designed, \cite{sb1, sb2, sb3, sb5,sb6, sb8,sb9} \cite{pham1} and \cite{sb10}.
-Of particular interests are those in \cite{pham1} and \cite{sb10} where generative tasks can be carried out without explicitly training neural networks.
-In this work, we further extended this approach to the dynamic/filtering setting and obtain a nonlinear data filter which is training free.
-Also, in contrast to the EnSF it is derivative free: during the entire updating procedure, no automatic differentiation with respect to either the exact state or the observational state is required.
-This approach also finds no model error: the only errors introduced at the particle generation step comes from the Euler approximation of the solution of SDE and the Monte Carlo (ensemble) approximation of integrals.Various numerical tests demonstrate that the EnSBF demonstrates competitive performs over both the classical PF and EnKF, and it provides a more reliable characterization of the distribution than the EnSF in the low dimension regime.
-In the meantime, we draw theoretically the direct connection between the SDE related to the solution of the SBP and the reverse SDE in the score-based diffusion model.
-Then, based on this connection we argue that one shall switch between the EnSBF and EnSF approach for filtering problems in the low and high dimension regime.
+In this work, still within the ensemble-based simulation framework, we design a new diffusion-assisted nonlinear filter, termed the \textit{Ensemble Schr{\"o}dinger Bridge filter} (EnSBF).
+The proposed method performs the analysis step, namely particle generation, through a diffusion SDE that we refer to as the \textit{Schr{\"o}dinger Bridge SDE} (SB SDE).
+This SDE is induced by the solution of the \textit{Schr{\"o}dinger Bridge problem} (SBP) \cite{leonard,chen1,sb8}.
+Based on the SBP formulation, various numerical and deep-learning-based algorithms have been developed \cite{sb1,sb2,sb3,sb5,sb6,sb8,sb9,pham1,sb10}.
+Of particular interest are \cite{pham1} and \cite{sb10}, where generative tasks can be performed without explicitly training neural networks.
+In the present work, we further extend this training-free approach to the dynamic filtering setting and obtain a nonlinear data filter.